apples0/blog/_posts/2017-06-21-how-to-generate-HD-wallet-offline-using-organic-entropy.markdown

 ## 2. flip that coin, roll some dice

+## 3. find the 24th word

+In order to satisfy the BIP39 checksum, we must choose a suitable last word.
+We have a simple [script][script] to accomplish this, thanks to Morveus in [this reddit thread][reddit].

-## 3. think of a password and generate your wallet
+## 4. think of a password and generate your wallet

 Notes: